 - 1. Select Fortify > Options. - 2.
-Click Default Project Settings in the left panel. - 3.
+In the left pane, click Default Project Configuration. - 3.
 Select the Synchronize Options tab. - 4.
 To enable synchronization to the server, select Synchronize project with server.

 Scheduling Synchronization

 You can customize which action synchronizes your local version of the project with the server.
 For example, you can specify that synchronization only occurs when you merge or scan a project.